Hint – you probably don’t

 4) Only send him emails if he has subscribed to them

 Two months ago, Robert gave you consent to send him your newsletter, and you can prove it.
 But that subscription is logged against Robert’s contact in CRM, not Bob’s.
 They are the same person, but one of the demands of GDPR is that organisations must be able to prove that such consent was given, and you can’t prove that Bob has given his consent.
-The same goes for William and Bill or William at QGate and William at Q-Gate.
+The same goes for William and Bill or William at QWARE and William at Q-Ware.
 He’s probably not the only person registered several times under slightly different names or account names, is he?

 We strongly recommend all our customers audit their CRM data for duplicates, from time to time.
 The frequency of these audits depends on what data sources they have and the rate of change.
 But regardless of those factors, for GDPR purposes, you should do that right now and know where you stand.
 By the way, we have a free solution for that.